 Home maintenance and property tax add up to a 2% cost.
 Next, we have to take the weighted average of the 2% cost of mortgage debt and the 4% cost on the home equity amount.
 This brings the total unrecoverable cost of ownership between 4% and 6% of the home value.

-If that confuses you, don’t worry.
-I was confused at first too.
+This can be confusing, especially the split between home equity and mortgage interest.
 You can assume 3% for the combined cost of the mortgage and equity opportunity cost.
 This leaves you with the 5% rule of thumb.
 The example below should clear things up.

 Or you can use the calculator to view the breakdown and achieve higher accuracy.